Rem0o/FanControl.Releases/README.md

 ## New

+* New fan curve type : "Target".
+Will hold the configured "load" fan speed until the idle temperature is reached.
 * Support for newer Nvidia RTX cards with NvAPIWrapper
 * Support for external sensors with .sensor files (see Example.sensor in your application folder)